logaretm/vee-validate/docs/guide/localization.md

 ### Lazily importing locales

 If you have multiple locales in your app, loading all the validation messages for those locales is not optimal.
-We can load a locale at time with dynamic `import()` that you can use if you are using a bundler like **webpack**.
+You can load a locale at time with dynamic `import()` that you can use if you are using a bundler like **webpack**.

 ```js
 import { localize } from 'vee-validate';